Corrimony Chambered Cairn

 A single large slab stands on the side of the entrance passage, and you can clearly see cup and ring marks carved on its surface.
 This large stone is thought to be the original capstone.

 Looking at the 11 standing stones surrounding the cairn, there seems to have been space left for a 12th stone, but there is no indication that it was ever set in place.
 Two stones west of the passage entrance are not original; they were made from lintels taken from the passage roof.
+Thee is another cup-marked stone lying flat on one side of the mound.

 About Corrimony Chambered Cairn